Skutvika

-Skutvika or Skutvik is a small village in the municipality of Hamarøy in Nordland county, Norway.
+Skutvika or Skutvik is a small village in Hamarøy Municipality in Nordland county, Norway.
 The village is situated at the southwestern extreme of the Hamarøya peninsula, about 90 km north of the town of Bodø, 95 km southwest of the town of Narvik, and 40 km south of the town of Svolvær.
 To the west and south of Skutvik is the Økssundet, a sound connecting the Sagfjorden and Vestfjorden.
 The landscape in the immediate vicinity of the village is dominated by hills, while further north a row of mountains rises up to 950 m above sea level.

-There were 212 inhabitants in Skutvik in 2011.
+The 0.27 km2 village had a population (2000) of 201 and a population density of 744 PD/km2.
+Since 2000, the population and area data for this village area has not been separately tracked by Statistics Norway.
+In 2007, there were 212 residents in the village.
 Skutvik has a grocery shop, cafeteria with accommodation, electronics business, school and kindergarten among other things.
 The main employer is Mainstream Norway with its salmon-processing plant.
 The name Skutvik(a) literally means "(the) ship cove".